 The steady drumbeat of nearly 140 executive orders signed by Trump in the first 100 days of his second term, as well as his controversial Cabinet picks, has stirred a collective sense of outrage among thousands across the state, a phenomenon not experienced since the murder of George Floyd nearly five years ago.

-In addition to deportations, potential cuts to Social Security, Medicare, SNAP benefits and Medicaid, the slashing of federal jobs by billionaire Elon Musk, the chaotic imposition of tariffs and the ancillary plunge of the stock market and retirement accounts has set many on edge, frustrated with the Democratic Party and wondering what, if anything, they can do.
+In addition to deportations, potential cuts to Social Security, Medicare, SNAP benefits and Medicaid, the slashing of federal jobs directed by billionaire Elon Musk, the chaotic imposition of tariffs and the ancillary plunge of the stock market and retirement accounts has set many on edge.
+Frustrated with the Democratic party, they've been wondering what, if anything, they can do.

 The volunteers behind the resistance say they have been deluged with interest, much of it coming from newbies like Reding.

-"It's awesome, the sustained interest in people wanting to volunteer, now we're very much in a building stage, we're building the scaffolding," said Ann Treacy, a board member of Women's March Minnesota, which formed after Trump's initial election, holding the Women's March that attracted millions globally.
+"It's awesome, the sustained interest in people wanting to volunteer.
+Now we're very much in a building stage; we're building the scaffolding," said Ann Treacy, a board member of Women's March Minnesota, which formed after Trump was elected to his first term and took part in the 2017 Women's March — a protest that attracted millions globally.

-A national organization, Indivisible was founded, after Trump's first win, by three Carleton College students who wrote a handbook for activists.
+A national organization, Indivisible was founded after Trump's 2016 election by three Carleton College students, who wrote a handbook for activists.

-Adds Erbes: "We try to pick actions that are timely and urgent.
-We write a script, we provide contact information, go through it, explain it a little bit.
+Added Erbes: "We try to pick actions that are timely and urgent.
+We write a script; we provide contact information, go through it, explain it a little bit.
 Then everyone kind of goes off and does it."

-"The Minnesota GOP respects the right of any group to organize and express their views, but let's be clear — many of these so-called 'resistance' groups, including Indivisible, 50501, and Women's March Minnesota, are funded by outside national interests pushing a radical agenda that's completely out of step with the values of everyday Minnesotans."
+"The Minnesota GOP respects the right of any group to organize and express their views," Plechash said.
+"But let's be clear: Many of these so-called 'resistance' groups, including Indivisible, 50501 and Women's March Minnesota, are funded by outside national interests pushing a radical agenda that's completely out of step with the values of everyday Minnesotans."

-Another group called 50501: Minnesota (short for 50 states, 50 demonstrations, 1 day) sprouted up across the country in January.
-Spurred by a post on Reddit, followers of the grassroots group skew towards millennials and Gen Zers.
+50501: Minnesota — short for 50 states, 50 demonstrations, 1 day — sprouted up across the country in January.
+Spurred by a post on Reddit, followers of the grassroots group skew toward millennials and Gen Zers.

-Helped by social media, the groups can organize rallies quickly — a protest opposing deportations at the El Salvador consulate in St. Paul last week came together in 24 hours.
-Organizers say 500 people showed up.
+Helped by social media, the groups can organize rallies quickly: A protest opposing deportations at the El Salvador consulate in St. Paul last week came together in 24 hours.
+Organizers said 500 people showed up.

 Smaller "pop-up" rallies can target people's interests (or fears), such as cuts to veterans services or Social Security benefits, encroaching climate change or endangered national parks.